-The practical benefits of undertaking a degree in Sociology can be seen in the development of both widely applicable and specific skills, which are transferable to the working world.
+The practical benefits of undertaking a degree in Sociology with Criminology include the development of both specific skills and those that are widely applicable, a beneficial combination transferable to the working world.
 These include the ability to research, collect and analyse data, use a range of software packages, conduct comparative and policy analysis, administer, organise, plan and manage research projects, write and edit at the academic level, present evidence and argument, and engage in critical debate.
-These skills should mean that not only are you a knowledgeable scholar of Sociology, but also a sought-after candidate in the job market.
-In a post-industrial society where innovation and evolution are the norm, this programme provides you with precisely the graduate skills required to cope with a future that demands critical thinking and research ability in addition to real-world practical skills.
+These skills not only make our students knowledgeable scholars of Sociology as well as Criminology, but also sought-after candidates in the job market.
+In a post-industrial society, where innovation and evolution are expectations, this programme will provide you with exactly the variety of skills required to enable you to cope with a future that demands critical thinking and research ability (in addition to real-world practical skills).